 Once we are all booked, the group will coordinate together with the travelers coming from both Palermo and Catania.

-Arrival aboard at the Marina di Portorosa in Tonnarella is between 9 am - 10 am on Sunday the start of the journey.
+Arrival aboard at the Marina di Portorosa in Tonnarella is after 7 pm on Saturday day 1.
 Meeting location is the Sailing Sicily charter office where you will be greeted by your captain and chef.
 Once you get aboard and shown your cabins, your captain will give a 45 minute briefing before departure to the first island.

 Upon your return, you will return back to port by 5 or 6 pm on Friday evening and you must disembark by 9 am the final Saturday.
 Taxis can be arranged to take you to the airport, train station, car rental location, or elsewhere in Sicily.
 Arrangments must be made in advanced and your captain will facilitate.

 Marina di Portorosa is 2 to 3 hours from Catania and Palermo, the two main cities in Sicily and care must be paid to your travel itienrary to make sure you have a smooth and successful arrival.
 We highly suggest arriving in Sicily on Saturday and making your way towards the marina and staying nearby on Saturday night.
 Here are a few useful optoins: